 - TecDax – This tracks the thirty largest issues from the technology sectors with the highest liquidity.

 An increasing number of people are moving away from traditional stocks.
 Instead, they want to trade DAX bitcoin, forex, CFDs, plus futures and options.
 DAX futures are offered by the Eurex exchange.
-This is a specific exchange that specialises in European futures.
+This is a specific exchange that specializes in European futures.

 A quick look at a DAX live futures chart and you can see there is ample opportunity for profit.
 However, it is worth noting you can get various forms of DAX futures.
 Contract specifications vary from standard futures to mini-sized DAX futures with a multiplier of 5 EUR.
-Usually, DAX futures are priced in euro, which is then converted to US dollar.
+Usually, DAX futures are priced in euro, which is then converted to US dollars.

 However, be warned, as individuals continue to turn impressive profits from futures investing, the market will become increasingly competitive.

 Why Trade The Dax?

 If you’re unsure whether Day Trading with the DAX is for you, below are a couple of very good reasons.

 - Volatility – Volatility promises attractive price movements.
 Quite simply, bigger moves and higher daily ranges offers the savvy day trader plenty of opportunity to yield substantial DAX 30 monthly profits.
 You will see more volatility on the DAX compared to the FTSE, and other markets.
 This means you have the option of more setups at the start of the trading day and throughout your session.

 - Lifestyle – Day trading on the DAX is ideal for those short on time.
 With steep movement in the morning, you can trade early on and then go about your day, whether it’s collecting the kids or going to work.
 Plus, the fact you can trade it alongside the FTSE, means you could potentially double your returns in the same time.

 How To Start Day Trading The DAX